 - Reducing criminal justice and public health costs

-In North Carolina, a recent study found that individuals recently released from incarceration are forty times more likely to die from an overdose than the general public.
+In North Carolina, a recent study found that individuals newly released from incarceration are forty times more likely to die from an overdose than the general population.
 In response, four rural North Carolina counties are developing and implementing overdose prevention and naloxone education programs in county jails.
 This evaluation identifies best practices and evaluates preliminary results to optimize program implementation and reduce rates of overdose upon community re-entry.
+This project is conducted in collaboration with the NC Harm Reduction Coalition and NC Division of Public Health’s Injury and Violence Prevention Branch.

 The Durham County Detention Center is committed to implementing a medicated-assisted treatment (MAT) program that includes: